unosquare/embedio/README.md

 [EmbedIO.LiteLibWebApi](https://www.nuget.org/packages/EmbedIO.LiteLibWebApi/) | Unosquare | Allow to expose a sqlite database as REST api using EmbedIO WebApi and LiteLib libraries
 [EmbedIO.OWIN](https://www.nuget.org/packages/EmbedIO.OWIN/) | Unosquare | EmbedIO can use the OWIN platform in two different approach: You can use EmbedIO as OWIN server and use all OWIN framework with EmbedIO modules.
 [Microsoft.AspNetCore.Server.EmbedIO](https://www.nuget.org/packages/Microsoft.AspNetCore.Server.EmbedIO/) | Dju  | EmbedIO web server support for ASP.NET Core, as a drop-in replacement for Kestrel

-## Notes
-[1] - EmbedIO uses lowercase URL parts.
-In Windows systems, this is the expected behavior but in Unix systems using MONO please refer to [Mono IOMap](http://www.mono-project.com/docs/advanced/iomap/) if you want to work with case-insensitive URL parts.